gitextensions/gitextensions/Setup/README.md

 5. Run BuildInstallers.VS2015.cmd or BuildInstallers.VS2017.cmd.
 This will generate two msi installers:
     * GitExtensions250.msi - the standard install with only Git Extensions
     * GitExtensions250Complete.msi - also includes Git for Windows and KDiff3

-6. Run BuildInstallers.Mono.cmd.
-This will generate a ZIP archive